axibase/atsd/sql/README.md

 The `sql.tmp.storage.max_rows_in_memory` limit is shared by concurrently executing queries.
 If a query selects more rows than remain in the shared memory, the query results are processed using the local file system which can increase response time during heavy read activity.

-> The row count threshold is applied to the number of rows selected from the underlying table, and not the number rows returned to the client.
+> The row count threshold is applied to the number of rows selected from the underlying table, and not the number of rows returned to the client.

 **Example**.
 Temporary Table Grouping and In-Memory Ordering